racket/rhombus/syntax-considerations.md

 * tree resemblance
 * uniformity vs texture
 * macros / language extensions feel natural next to existing forms
+* syntax leads to "syntax patterns" and "syntax templates" that are easy to use for macro writers

 # Unresolved questions